Statistics Explained

 Transport performance by distance class

-At EU level, in 2022, most of the goods were carried over distances between 300 and 999 km (41.2 %).
-This was also the case for most of the countries (see Table 6).
-However, a few countries showed a different pattern in their transport performance by distance class.
-For some islands and countries with an important domestic market, the share of road freight transport over short distances (less than 150 km) was higher: Cyprus, Ireland, the Netherlands, Austria and Denmark.
-For Cyprus, almost 94 % of transport is carried over distances of less than 150 kilometres.
-On the other hand, countries where international road transport plays a key role had a higher share of transport over long distances (over 1 000 km); transport over 1 000 kilometres accounted for 40 % or more of total tkm in Lithuania, Portugal, Bulgaria, Latvia and Romania (50.9 %, 49.8 %, 45.9 %, 40.1 % and 40.0 %, respectively).
+At EU level, in 2023, most of the total road freight transport performance was carried out over distances between 300 and 999 km (41.0%).
+This was also the case for most of the EU countries (see Table 6).
+However, a few countries showed a different pattern with respect to transport performance by distance class.
+For some islands and countries with an important domestic market, the share of road freight transport over short distances (less than 150 km) was higher: Cyprus, Ireland, the Netherlands and Austria.
+For Cyprus, 94.1% of transport performance is carried out over distances of less than 150 kilometres.
+On the other hand, countries where international road transport plays a key role had a higher share of transport performance over long distances; transport over 1 000 kilometres accounted for 40% or more of total tkm in Portugal, Lithuania, Bulgaria and Romania (50.7%, 50.6%, 43.3% and 40.7%, respectively).

 (million tonne-kilometres)